 The active model puts an emphasis on going out and “doing” philosophy.
 On living in the world and through the world by engaging with it on multiple levels.
 Political.
 Social.
 Cultural.
 It is concerned with the magic that philosophy can offer when it is put into practice.
 The active model of the good life is about experiences and interactions.
 It is about pushing the boundaries of our mind and body through actions that keep you moving towards your passions and dreams.

-We should pursue the action model for a good life because it is a means to bring to life all the things that we think.
+We should pursue the action model of a good life because it is a way to breathe life into all the things that we think.
 We are creatures that exist in the world – that exist in societies and cultures and political structures that demand our engagement.
 No matter how much we want to shelter ourselves from the machinations of the world we have no choice but to be involved to some degree.
 The active model of philosophy beckons us to seek out those opportunities of engagement in the world and make them a part of our life and identity.

 “There is only one way to happiness and that is to cease worrying about things which are beyond the power of our will.” – Epictetus

 It is important to first define my use of the word fatalism here.
 This is not a blind and blanket resignation towards our ability to affect change in the world.
 I am not suggesting that one should adopt a view of hard predeterminism.
 The fatalistic view that I am speaking of is more traditionally philosophical.
-A view heavily espoused by the Stoics and adopted to different degrees among philosophers like Schopenhauer and Nietzsche.
+It is a view heavily espoused by the Stoics and adapted to different degrees among philosophers like Schopenhauer and Nietzsche.

-This fatalistic model of the good life emphasizes an appropriate acceptance of the things to which we have no control and rather than resisting those things, we put our energy towards influencing those things to which we can control.
+This fatalistic model of the good life emphasizes an appropriate acceptance of the things to which we have no control and not spending on our energy on resisting those things.
+It instead suggests that we put our energy towards influencing those things to which we can control.
 It internalizes our locus of control.
 It scopes out the boundaries of what we can affect and helps us to sharpen our focus on those things that are within our power to change.

 This model of the good life is most certainly best exemplified in the work of the Stoics.
 Stoic thought has seen a resurgence through the work of Tim Ferriss and Ryan Holliday and it is obvious why.
 We live in tumultuous times.
 Politically, socially, culturally and personally.
 There are so many external forces pushing and pulling us towards or away from things and it is good to be reminded that those things have less control over the happiness trajectory of our lives than we give them.

-It is difficult to be able to accept the boundaries of our control – to be able to acknowledge that much of your life is not entirely yours to manage.
-The fatalistic model gives us those boundaries.
-More than that, it focuses on the things you do control and that have the most important relevance to your happiness – your relation and reaction to negative experiences.
+It is difficult to be able to identify the boundaries of our control – to be able to acknowledge that much of your life is not entirely yours to manage.
+The fatalistic model provides us those boundaries in stark clarity.
+More than that, it forces us to focus on the things you do control and that have the most important relevance to your happiness – your relation and reaction to negative experiences.

 “Not what we have but what we enjoy constitutes our abundance.” – Epicurus